twrecked/hass-aarlo/README.md

   * `Turned Off` user has turned the camera off
   * `Recording` camera has detected something and is recording
   * `Streaming` camera is streaming live video to another other login
-  * `Taking Snapshot` camers is updating the thumbnail
+  * `Taking Snapshot` cameras is updating the thumbnail
   * `Recently Active` camera has seen activity within the last few minutes
   * `Too Cold!` the camera is shutdown until it warms up